 - In the X-Universe, Pirates and the Yaki typically outnumber civilian traders by 5:1 to 100:1 in the contested Pirate Sectors.
 However, as a whole, there are less Pirate ships active in the game at any one time than just a single race's trade ships.
 The Xtended Game Mod X3: Terran Conflict ups the amount of Pirate ships to rival even the main races, though it makes it clear that many of the different Pirate clans are actual navies ran by rogue states, or receive backing from empires to engage in proxy wars.

 - Justified in Batman: Arkham City: Batman is in a walled-off section of Gotham that's become a maximum-security prison where all criminals and political prisoners (Bruce Wayne and most of the "targets" for this trope) are kept.
+Other games in the series also have justifications: In Origins, it's late at night on Christmas Eve with a blizzard coming through, so everyone who can spend the night indoors is doing so.
+In Asylum and Blackgate, the game takes place inside a prison compound, where one would expect there to be more criminals than anything else.
+And in Knight, virtually all the civilians have evacuated the city, leaving behind criminals and the GCPD.

 - In The Sims, it's entirely possible for all your playable Sims (that is, apart from children and University students) to be in the Criminal career.
 It will be unclear exactly who their targets are because they never mug people and Townies don't have homes that the player sees.
 Hilariously, it's also theoretically possible to have an entire town where all the adult Sims are Mayors.
 Mods exist, at least for the second game, to fix that particular issue.
 But not the issue of everybody being able to be a petty criminal.